 When the beautiful petals open and the heart appears you see the real beauty of the flower.
 The symbolism of this beautiful flower is wealth, happiness, and festivity.

-The flower is favorite at weddings because it’s easy to combine with other romantic looking (spring) flowers like Tulip or Muscari.
-But also different colors of Ranunculus in a bouquet looks beautiful.
+The flower is favorite at weddings because it’s easy to combine with other romantic looking (spring) flowers like Tulips or Muscari.
+Combining different colors in a bouquet looks beautiful as well.
 Ranunculus flowers are easy to mix with other flowers, and they fit almost every bouquet and budget.